-Best Big Island, Hawaii, Food and Restaurants From Kona to Hilo
+Best Big Island, Hawaii, Food and Restaurants: Kona to Hilo

 Kona Brewing Co.

-You may recognize the name of this restaurant because of their popular beers, but there is much more to it when you sit down in this cozy, Kona Brewery.
-They serve a variety of dishes including local favorites and pizzas that are original to the restaurant.
+You may recognize the name of this restaurant because of their popular beers, but there is much more to it when you sit down in the cozy Kona Brewery.
+They serve a variety of dishes, including local favorites and pizzas that are original to the restaurant.
 Sit back under the palm trees while you munch on some delicious sandwiches and sip on Wailua Wheat beer.
 They also take orders for pick up, so you can bring home some liquid aloha.

 Visit their website to learn more.